-Burgess Mee Family Law is a data controller for the purposes of the Data Protection Act 1998.
-We are authorised and regulated by the Solicitors Regulation Authority and registered in England and Wales with number 573343.
+Burgess Mee LLP is a data controller for the purposes of the Data Protection Act 1998.
+We are authorised and regulated by the Solicitors Regulation Authority and registered in England and Wales with number665174.

-2. What information do we collect and where do we get it from?
+2. What information do we collect and from where do we get it?

 Personal data or personal information is any information about you from which you can be identified.
 It does not include data where your identity has been removed (this is called anonymous data).